How To Calculate Your Grade

 - Five highest exercises, 5% each, total 25%

-To calculate, think of your score for the whole class as adding up to 100 points (20 for the final exam plus 45 for RockOns plus 10 for Students-Speak plus 25 for exercises equals 100).
+To calculate, consider your score for the whole class as adding up to 100 points (20 for the final exam plus 45 for RockOns plus 10 for Students-Speak plus 25 for exercises equals 100).
 You can earn 10 of those points by taking 10 Students-Speaks (or by taking 11 or 12; 10 points maximum), but you get only 9 points if you complete only 9, and you get only 8 points if you complete only 8, and so on.

 You can earn up to 5 points in your end-of-class grade for each of your 5 highest exercises.
-If you earn 100% of the available points on an exercise, you get 5 points in your end-of-class grade (if you earn 100% each on all 6 exercises, you get the points from only 5 of them).
-If you earn 80% of the available points on an exercise that you do not drop, you get 4 points for your end-of-class grade (divide the 80 earned by 100 and multiply the result, which is 0.8, by the 5 points available on the exercise).
+If you earn 100% of the available points on an exercise, you get 5 points in your end-of-class grade (if you earn 100% each on all 6 exercises, you get the points from only 5).
+If you earn 80% of the available points on an exercise you do not drop, you get 4 points for your end-of-class grade (divide the 80 earned by 100 and multiply the result, which is 0.8, by the 5 points available on the exercise).

 The last 20 points you can earn are from the final exam.